 Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
-The Company is indirectly owned by Global Infrastructure Partners III.
-Global Infrastructure Management, LLC is an independent fund manager that invests in infrastructure assets in energy and transport sectors, and Global Infrastructure Partners III is its third equity fund.
+The Company is indirectly owned by Global Infrastructure Partners, or GIP.
+GIP is an independent infrastructure fund manager that makes equity and debt investments in infrastructure assets and businesses.
 The Company is sponsored by GIP through GIP's portfolio company, CEG.

 The Company is one of the largest renewable energy owners in the U.S. with over 4,700 net MW of installed wind and solar generation projects.
-The Company's over 8,000 net MW of assets also includes approximately 2,500 net MW of environmentally-sound, highly efficient generation facilities as well as a portfolio of district energy systems.
+The Company's over 8,000 net MW of assets also includes approximately 2,500 net MW of environmentally-sound, highly efficient generation facilities, as well as a portfolio of district energy systems.
 Through this environmentally-sound, diversified and primarily contracted portfolio, the Company endeavors to provide its investors with stable and growing dividend income.
 Substantially all of the Company's generation assets are under long-term contractual arrangements for the output or capacity from these assets.